ninggiangboy/LAB211-Completed_Projects/Java_Utils/README.md

 - The `removeUnnecessaryBlank` method will remove all unnecessary whitespace from the given string by replacing all consecutive whitespace characters with a single space.

 - The `removeAllBlank` method will remove all whitespace from the given string.

-### SearchUtils

-This class provides static methods to perform search operations on data.

-- The `printResult` method will print the search result to the console.

-### SortUtils

-This class provides static methods to perform sorting operations on data.

-- The `checkSort` method checks if the given integer array is sorted in increasing or decreasing order, or not sorted at all.